docksal/docksal/README.md

 <a name="getting-started"></a>
 ## Welcome onboard

-[Install Docksal](https://docs.docksal.io/getting-started/setup/), cd to the desired directory and run:
+[Install Docksal](https://docs.docksal.io/getting-started/setup/), cd to the desired directory, and run:

 ```bash
 fin project create
 ```

-The wizard will guide you throught creation of new project using any of Instant Boilerplate Projects below.
+The wizard will guide you throughout the creation of a new project using any of the Instant Boilerplate Projects listed below.
-The wizard will create the proper Docker containers stack depending on the project choice, and install a working empty project preconfigured for running in Docksal, that you can build upon.
+The wizard will create the proper Docker containers stack, depending on the project choice, and install a working empty project preconfigured for running in Docksal that you can build upon.

 ## Instant Boilerplate Projects

-In case you want to be have full control, you can clone one the boilerplate projects below and run `fin init`.
+In case you want to be in full control, you can clone one the boilerplate projects below and run `fin init`.

 - [Drupal 9](https://github.com/docksal/boilerplate-drupal9)
 - [Drupal 9 Composer](https://github.com/docksal/boilerplate-drupal9-composer)